adipid/pricehunt-py/README.md

 - Check lowest price on specified product with correct URL.
 - Iterate through `JSON`-file to check on multiple products.
 - Unit tests for the different functions
+- Add product(s) to the `JSON`-file through the main menu
+- Remove product(s) to the `JSON`-file through the main menu
+- Display the products in the `JSON`-file through the main menu